GabrielMoreau/winsoft-main/README.md

 ## Package error code

-Here are some error exit code use in `Makefile`:
+Here are some error exit code used in `Makefile`:

 * Error 11: Version is undefined
-* Error 12: Bad version or format for uploaded file
+* Error 12: Incorrect version or format for the downloaded file
-* Error 13: New version probably exist online
+* Error 13: A new version probably exists online
-* Error 14: Two uploaded files (binaries) with same checksum
+* Error 14: Two uploaded files (binaries) with the same checksum
-* Error 15: Same version, but with different checksum
+* Error 15: Same version, but with a different checksum
-* Error 16: Return back to an old version
+* Error 16: Return back to an older version

-Specific OCS error code:
+Error codes specific to scripts launched in `Makefile`:

+* Error 20-29: Incorrect option parameter
+* Error 30-39: Parameter in incorrect format
+* Error 40-49: Error in script execution

+Error code in `Makefile` specific to OCS Inventory targets:

-* Error 50: Zip archive not exists
+* Error 50: Zip archive does not exist
-* Error 51: Package already upload
+* Error 51: Package already uploaded

 ## Extend